Fatema Tuz Zohra

 Fatema Tuz Zohra is a Bangladeshi Nazrul Geeti singer.
-She was awarded Ekushey Padak in 2006 by the Government of Bangladesh.
-He sings Nazrul songs and modern songs.
-She has acted in television dramas, performed and performed in various programs.
-She has also published a book of poems, a book of two rhymes, a novel, a collection of stories and columns and a music book with Nazrul's songs.
+She was awarded Ekushey Padak in 2006 by the government of Bangladesh.
+She sings Nazrul Geeti and modern songs.
+She has acted in television dramas, and performed in various programs.
+She published a book of poems, a book of two rhymes, a novel, a collection of stories and columns and a music book with Nazrul's songs.

 Early life and career

-Zohra studied in Joypurhat Government Girls High School.
+Zohra was born in Joypurhat, Bogra District.
+She studied in Joypurhat Government Girls High School.
 She debuted her music career in 1963.
 She took lessons from Habibur Rahman Shathi and Mithun Dey.

-Zohra is also an actress.
-As of 2014, she has performed in 11 drama plays.